strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 * For upgrade, roll out the new brokers while first using the older `log.message.format.version` or `inter.broker.protocol.version` and only afterwards change to the new versions for message format and inter-broker protocol.
 * Downgrade won't be executed when new `log.message.format.version` or `inter.broker.protocol.version` are already used.
   You need to change configuration to use same `log.message.format.version` and `inter.broker.protocol.version` as older Kafka.

-You can find further information in our [documentation](https://strimzi.io/docs/operators/0.22.1/full/deploying.html#proc-upgrade-cli-tool-crds-str).

 ### New API versions

 As we stated before, we introduced new API version `v1beta2` for Strimzi resources.
-Every user of Strimzi will have to migrate from old `v1beta1` to `v1beta2`.
+Every user of Strimzi will have to migrate from old `v1beta1` / `v1beta2`.
 This migration is not necessarily needed right after upgrade to Strimzi 0.22, but has to be done before upgrade to Strimzi 0.23 or later.
 The main reason why Strimzi users had to do this migration are preparations of Strimzi to use [Kubernetes CRD `apiextensions/v1`](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#customresourcedefinition-v122).